organisciak/dissertation/document/5_design_objective.md

 ### Data

-The dataset being evaluated consisted of XXX^[TODO] query -- image document pairs, evaluating 20 results each^[TODO confirm] for 15 queries, against a corpus of XXXXXX ^[TODO confirm] Pinterest documents.
+The dataset being evaluated consisted of XXX^[TODO] query -- image document pairs, evaluating 20 results each^[TODO confirm] for 15 queries, against a corpus of 185.6k documents from image-sharing social network Pinterest.
 All the data, control and experiments, were collected specifically for this study, allowing for a fair comparison of design manipulations against a baseline that was competently implemented.

+This section details the process of developing the test corpus.
+Basically, the process was as follows:
+ - Collecting a large randomized sample of documents from Pinterest (_pins_).
+ - Sampling realistic queries, collected from Pinterest's query auto-suggestions.
+ - Implementing a retrieval system with the sampled documents, and retrieving results against the sampled queries.

+ The retrieval results are used for measuring the efficacy of

 <!-- What is pinterest -->
 \newthought{Pinterest is a social network} centered on the saving, sharing, and curation of online images.